Entrepreneur | Facilitator | Speaker | advisor

-A humanitarian at heart and entrepreneur by nature, Fay M. Johnson is the new breed of change maker—one who believes we can live well while also doing good.
-A child of two realities—born in Apartheid South Africa and raised in Silicon Valley during the dot.com boom—Fay integrates her commitment for social change with the belief that business can and should create positive change.
+A humanitarian at heart and entrepreneur by nature, Fay M. Johnson believes we should live well and while also doing good.
+Fay integrates her commitment for social change with the belief that business can and should create positive change.

 Fay's last entrepreneurial endeavor, deliberateLIFE, promoted living a more ethical and sustainable life, with ease and style.
-The company published deliberateLIFE Magazine, a digital lifestyle magazine designed and edited by Fay. deliberateLIFE provided information, products, and off-line events to make a sustainable, healthy, mindful lifestyle easier.
-The magazine won readers in 52 countries, with praise that it was the Martha Stewart Living for a new generation.
-Fay led a team of eight and serves as the CEO and Editor-in-Chief.
-Fay continues her entrepreneurial endeavors, collaborating with other socially-minded individuals on new products and services.
-(New project in the works).
+The company published deliberateLIFE Magazine, a digital lifestyle magazine that provided information, products, and off-line events.
+The magazine won readers in 52 countries, and was praise as the Martha Stewart Living for a new generation.
+Fay led a team of over 40 staff and contractors and served as the CEO and Editor-in-Chief.
+Fay currently leading a new product team at Facebook focused on promoting empathy and well-being.

-In 2015 Fay founded a national dinner series (Deliberate Discourse), which brings neighbors and friends around the dinner table to discuss race and identity in America.
-Fay designed the unique, introspective, and empathy-building experience, and has personally facilitated dinners in 11 cities across the U.S. Since, she has been invited to train others on how to effectively host their own dinners, expanding this work to more than 200 homes.
+In 2015 Fay founded a national dinner series (Deliberate Discourse), which brings neighbors around the dinner table to discuss race and identity in America.
+Fay designed this unique, introspective, and empathy-building experience, and has facilitated dinners across the U.S. Following the violence, police activity and protests in Baltimore, Fay was invited to the city to train 200+ hosts, who later hosted dinners across their city to discuss their city's historic and current relationship with race.
+Fay also facilitates dinners for companies like Google and Boston Consulting Group.

 The daughter of two social entrepreneurs, she spent much of her childhood traveling, visiting over 26 countries before she graduated from high school.
 These experiences embedded the deep belief that we are all part of one large global village.
 Fay has lived and worked in Hungary, India, Ethiopia, Kenya, the United States and South Africa.